PayPrecisePremium UK Salary Tools

 About £1,500 gross may be needed.
 A relatively small contribution can be enough when the ANI gap is narrow.

-Why it matters: near the line, small changes can have outsized threshold effects.
+Near the line: small changes can have outsized threshold effects.

 Example 2